bradsharp/Luna/README.md

 ```

 ## Footnote
-If you feel hurt by the fact I have suggested that Ceres is a planet, pretend it's the 1800's.
+If you feel offended by the fact I suggested that Ceres is a planet, pretend it's the 1800's.

 ## License